mehulagg/gitlab/doc/topics/set_up_organization.md

 - Run a test backup and restore.
 - Set up a way to periodically verify the backups.

-## Support for GitLab self-managed:
+## Support for GitLab self-managed

 GitLab provides support for self-managed GitLab through different channels.